Projects

 Partners:

-Zachor Foundation for Social Remembrance, Hétfa Research Institute, University of Florence, Institute for Educational Technology (CNR-ITD) Aristotle University of Thessaloniki
+Zachor Foundation for Social Remembrance, Hétfa Research Institute, University of Florence, Institute for Educational Technology (CNR-ITD), Aristotle University of Thessaloniki

 Duration: 2024-2026